-There are also dedicated committees for in-house counsel), Diversity, Women in the Law and the Young Lawyers committees.
-The DRI International Committee membership expands beyond the 50 states to Canada, Europe and the Pacific Rim.
-In this ever-changing global legal landscape, having resources from around the world is no longer a convenience, but a necessity.
+There are also dedicated committees for in-house counsel*, diverse lawyers, women, and young lawyers.
+The DRI International Committee serves members who practice in Canada, Europe and the Pacific Rim.
+In this ever-changing global legal landscape, having access to diverse resources from around the world is no longer a convenience, but a necessity.

 As a Committee member you will receive the most up-to-date legal information and meet some of the leading defense lawyers in your area(s) of practice.
 Committees offer numerous opportunities to network, exchange ideas, offer client referrals, and collaborate with other members with similar interests; and keep informed about key issues within the practice, as well as upcoming committee activities such as meetings, seminars, webcasts and publications.

 Join now!
 You can customize your DRI experience and get involved in committees as…

 - A speaker

 - A writer